-

 Retail Clients

-The UK Securitisation Regulation limits the sale of securitisations to retail clients by requiring the seller to perform a suitability test on the retail investor.
-This limitation, in conjunction with other UK law regulatory restrictions on the sale of securities to retail investors, including the UK MiFID II product governance regime (whereby credit institutions and investment firms are required to identify target markets for financial products based on suitability metrics that include knowledge, experience, risk appetite and ability to absorb losses), the UK Packaged Retail and Insurance-based Investment Products (PRIIPs) Regulation (under which A PRIIP manufacturer is required to prepare a key information document for each PRIIP that they produce) effectively operate as a regulatory barrier to retail investors investing in securitisations.
+The UK Securitisation Framework limits the sale of securitisations to retail clients by requiring the seller to perform a suitability test on the retail investor.
+This limitation, in conjunction with other UK law regulatory restrictions on the sale of securities to retail investors, including the UK MiFID II product governance regime (whereby credit institutions and investment firms are required to identify target markets for financial products based on suitability metrics that include knowledge, experience, risk appetite and ability to absorb losses), the UK Packaged Retail and Insurance-based Investment Products (PRIIPs) Regulation (under which a PRIIP manufacturer is required to prepare a key information document for each PRIIP that they produce) effectively operate as a regulatory barrier to retail investors investing in securitisations.

 SSPEs, Originators and Sponsors